OdinMB/SanguinusVtM/README.md

 -- Define automatic timeouts to make sure that scenes run smoothly<br/>
 -- Pause timers and continue timers at any time<br/>
 -- Skip players if they don't respond in time (or because you feel like it)<br/>
--- Perform ini rolls and get ini rankings automatically (ties are decided by ini modifiers and then a coin flip).
-Decide if inis should be rolled each round or only once.<br/>
+-- Perform ini rolls and get ini rankings automatically (ties are decided by ini modifiers and then a coin flip).<br/>
+-- Decide if inis should be rolled each round or only once.<br/>
 -- Manage additional actions from Celerity<br/>
 -- Display combat summaries with combatants and next actions<br/>
 -- Manage several battles in different channels at the same time